 Drilldowns Strike the Balance Between High-Level and Granular Data

 Data drilldowns are one of the best ways to solve this challenge.
 In short, a data drilldown allows you to nest layers of data so they aren’t display on the main page of your dashboard.
 Drilldowns should be intuitive; they should allow you to identify an important piece of information, click on it, and explore it further.
-In a way, drilldowns allow you to conceal intricate data so it’s only display to the users who are interested in viewing that specific set of data.
+In a way, drilldowns allow you to conceal intricate data so it only displays to the dashboard users who are interested in viewing that specific set of data.

 Our ViFrame® Tool Puts Data Into Context